bjorkstromm/martinbjorkstrom.com/input/posts/2018-11-29-creating-a-language-server.md

 ```

 ### Profit
-If you've read this far and maybe checked out the code in the [sample repository](https://github.com/mholo65/lsp-example/tree/blog-post), you should have a Visual Studio Code extension which adds autocomplete functionality for package references in `.csproj` files, just like in the tweet below.
+If you've read this far and maybe checked out the code in the [sample repository](https://github.com/bjorkstromm/lsp-example/tree/blog-post), you should have a Visual Studio Code extension which adds autocomplete functionality for package references in `.csproj` files, just like in the tweet below.
 <blockquote class="twitter-tweet" data-conversation="none" data-lang="en"><p lang="en" dir="ltr">Now using XmlParser.
 Code&#39;s much cleaner, and it was a piece of cake to also get autocomplete for version.
-Btw, source is here <a href="https://t.co/cUnKGliC4T">https://t.co/cUnKGliC4T</a> <a href="https://t.co/ac3LizlY4S">pic.twitter.com/ac3LizlY4S</a></p>&mdash; Martin Björkström (@mholo65) <a href="https://twitter.com/mholo65/status/1066815193718669313?ref_src=twsrc%5Etfw">November 25, 2018</a></blockquote>
+Btw, source is here <a href="https://t.co/cUnKGliC4T">https://t.co/cUnKGliC4T</a> <a href="https://t.co/ac3LizlY4S">pic.twitter.com/ac3LizlY4S</a></p>&mdash; Martin Björkström (@bjorkstromm) <a href="https://twitter.com/bjorkstromm/status/1066815193718669313?ref_src=twsrc%5Etfw">November 25, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 &nbsp;